Phil-Brooks/phil-brooks.github.io/_pages/teaching.md

 -Involved with the design and planning of the course\
 -Organized guest speakers and led in-class discussions\
--Supervised 5 undergraduate research projects in the vertebrate natural history collection
+-Supervised 5 undergraduate research projects in the vertebrate natural history collection\
+-Took 2 students to present their work at an international conference

 ## Mentor, 4994 Undergraduate Research (2018-2019)

--Mentored 2 undergraduate independent research projects\ -One student presented a poster at a regional conference, the other has a manuscript in prep
+-Mentored 2 undergraduate independent research projects\
+-One student presented a poster at a regional conference, the other has a manuscript in prep